flipperdevices/flipperzero-firmware/subghz/plugins/rock_paper_scissors/README.md

   - specifies the entry point for our application.
   - specifies we use the GUI.
   - specifies our icon is the rock_paper_scissors.png file.
-  - specifies our application can be found in the "Misc" category.
+  - specifies our application can be found in the "Game" category.

 - rock_paper_scissors.png

-  - The icon for our application that shows up in the "Misc" folder.
+  - The icon for our application.

 - rock_paper_scissors.c
   - This is the game applcation.